Publisher: SCEA

 Release Date: 11/16/2007

 The action/adventure genre seems to be the only genre right now trying to push games forward in terms of gameplay, graphics, and story.
-Uncharted is one of these, and while it is two years old now and as developed way before the PS3 was announced it was ahead of its time, and still is.
+Uncharted is one of these, and while it is two years old now and was developed way before the PS3 was announced, it was ahead of its time and still is.
 On the surface, Uncharted may look like a male version of Tomb Raider, but you are completely wrong.
 Not only are the visuals some of the best in the industry, but the voice acting and characters are what’s so believable.
-The people of Uncharted are everyday people who are trying to do heroic deeds and in turn show their imperfections which makes the game much more believable.
-Searching around for El Dorado and Sir Francis Drake’s footsteps have never been so fun.
+The people in Uncharted are everyday people who are trying to do heroic deeds and, in turn, show their imperfections, which makes the game much more believable.
+Searching around for El Dorado and Sir Francis Drake’s footsteps has never been so fun.

-There are two main elements to Uncharted and these are first the shooting and the platforming.
-There isn’t much in the way of puzzle solving (the ones that are there are too easy).
+There are two main elements to Uncharted: shooting and platforming.
+There isn’t much in the way of puzzle-solving (the ones that are there are too easy).
 The shooting mechanics are great since they give you a great sense of desperation thanks to the wonderful animation of Nathan Drake and the way he interacts with the environment.
-You can see him breathing heavy in panic, ducking with different animations while running, and actually vocally expressing how he is feeling.
-Third person shooter mechanics do not need explaining, but you do get a good variety of weapons which you are allowed to carry one pistol and one heavy weapon.
-Grenades can be thrown by changing the arc of the throw with SixAxis, but as far as this SixAxis is used very lightly and not very often.
-The only flaw in the shooting is the number of enemies you are given which can be way too many during certain situations so the difficulty is unbalanced.
+You can see him breathing heavily in panic, ducking with different animations while running, and actually vocally expressing how he is feeling.
+Third-person shooter mechanics do not need explaining, but you do get a good variety of weapons that you are allowed to carry, including one pistol and one heavy weapon.
+Grenades can be thrown by changing the arc of the throw with SixAxis, but as far as this is concerned, SixAxis is used very lightly and not very often.
+The only flaw in the shooting is the number of enemies you are given, which can be way too many in certain situations, so the difficulty is unbalanced.

 In terms of platforming, this is the best part of the game.
-Jumping around is pretty easy, but you can pretty jump on anything you want, and part of Nathan’s imperfections show in this since he’ll slip off edges or just barely make jumps.
-Swinging on vines, and walking through a U-Boat submarine could never have felt better.
+Jumping around is pretty easy, but you can pretty much jump on anything you want, and part of Nathan’s imperfections show in this since he’ll slip off edges or just barely make jumps.
+Swinging on vines and walking through a U-boat submarine could never have felt better.
 A lot of the gameplay is broken up nicely with vehicle sections.
-These include a jeep and a jet ski from which you are shooting from.
-The Jeep sections are heart pounding, and the beautiful jungle scenery flying by adds to the cinematic experience.
-When you aren’t monkeying around you can look for up to 60 relics to unlock Trophies.
+These include a jeep and a jet ski from which you are shooting.
+The Jeep sections are heart-pounding, and the beautiful jungle scenery flying by adds to the cinematic experience.
+When you aren’t monkeying around, you can look for up to 60 relics to unlock trophies.

 One thing that I can’t express enough is how beautiful the game is.
-Which such high-resolution graphics, beautiful HDR lighting, highly detailed textures and realistic water, Naughty Dog really created their second best franchise with this masterpiece.
-There isn’t much to complain about in Uncharted except maybe it’s length.
-With 22 chapters the game can be beaten in 8-10 hours depending on your playstyle.
+With such high-resolution graphics, beautiful HDR lighting, highly detailed textures, and realistic water, Naughty Dog really created their second-best franchise with this masterpiece.
+There isn’t much to complain about in Uncharted, except maybe its length.
+With 22 chapters, the game can be beaten in 8–10 hours, depending on your playstyle.
 The replay value is good since you will want to go back and collect more relics to unlock trophies.

-If I had to really nitpick the game all I can say is that I wish there would have been more SixAxis integration, a more balanced difficulty, more challenging puzzles, and the game could have been a good 5 hours longer, but other than this it is pretty much flawless.
-If you are getting a PS3 this holiday start with Uncharted because it will make you love your PS3 that much more.
+If I had to really nitpick the game, all I can say is that I wish there would have been more SixAxis integration, a more balanced difficulty, more challenging puzzles, and the game could have been a good 5 hours long, but other than this, it is pretty much flawless.
+If you are getting a PS3 this holiday, start with Uncharted because it will make you love your PS3 that much more.